Back

 While adding content to a Confluence page is simple, managing multiple ideas on one page can be challenging.
 Avoid cramming too much information onto one page.
 Instead, think of structuring your topic like an onion—start with a general overview and delve deeper into each topic layer.
 A clear presentation of information will make it easier for your users to find what they need.

-One of the best practices for structuring Confluence documentation is to create sub-pages or link to pages with specific labels.
+One of the best practices for structuring documentation in Confluence documentation is to create sub-pages or link to pages with specific labels.

 Use tabs to structure pages

-A useful tool for adding structure in Confluence is the bitvoodoo app Navitabs, which enables the creation of clickable tabs displayed either horizontally or vertically.
+A useful tool for adding structure in Confluence documentation is Navitabs – Navigation Macros for Confluence, which enables the creation of clickable tabs displayed either horizontally or vertically.
 Using the macro “Tab Wizard,” you can create tabs from existing pages, pages with labels, and frames or by typing in your content.
-This helps you to present information in well-organized chunks, allowing readers to access all necessary content without leaving the page.
+This allows you to display information in easy-to-read sections, giving readers access to all the information they need on a single page.
 Additionally, Navitabs’ tab design options in Cloud and Data Center make your page visually appealing.

 Insert colorful panel boxes for visual clarity

-Help users navigate your page using panels, like standard Confluence panels (info, tip, note, warning) or customized panels with the bitvoodoo app Advanced Panelboxes.
-These can enhance clarity for users, especially on overview pages.
+Help users navigate your page using panels, like standard Confluence panels (info, tip, note, warning) or customized panels with Advanced Panelboxes.
+These can increase clarity for users, especially on overview pages.

 Heading of product documentation with two Advanced Panelboxes